Traceability

 }

-With this configuration, specdown trace --strict fails if any epic lacks a theme link, any story is not covered by an acceptance test, or any document violates its declared cardinality.
+With this configuration, specdown trace --strict fails if any theme lacks epic links, any story lacks acceptance test links, or any document violates its declared cardinality.
 Everything else is derived.

 Authoring Surface